 And when your skin is under a lot of oxidative stress, it can lead to the early onset of skin aging.
 That means fine lines, wrinkles, and crow’s feet in your lovely skin at an earlier age.
 Yikes!

-Going for an alcohol-free toner will help keep your skin barrier intact.
-With this, you can protect your complexion from oxidative stress and many other factors that can lead to the dreaded signs of aging.
+Going for an alcohol-free toner will help keep your skin feeling healthy.
 Introstem reviews show that those switching to the Introstem toner notice a reduction in the visible signs of aging on their face.

 Alcohol-Free Toners Can Be Less Irritating on Sensitive Skin